-The 2017 Colorado Environmental Film Festival will be held
+The 2018 Colorado Environmental Film Festival was held

 The Colorado Environmental Film Festival (CEFF) is a celebration of the power of film to inspire, educate, and motivate audiences.
 CEFF presents thought-provoking films and dialogue that raise awareness of a wide variety of interconnected ecological, social, and economic themes.
 The Festival provides an experience for the audience that goes beyond passive film viewing: CEFF inspires audiences into awareness and action.